vikasburman/flairjs/README.md

 <script type="text/javascript" src="path/flairjs.min.js"></script>
 ```

-> FlairJS also support module loaders and can also be loaded via `require` or other module loading techniques.
+> FlairJS also support module loaders and can be loaded via `require` or other module loading techniques.

 **3. Play with Objects**

 JavaScript now has the awesomeness of C#/Java.
 Define and play with objects.

 Here is a quick example:

 ```javascript